openflighthpc/flight-control/README.md

 `verbose` should be set to `true` to see full error messages, if running the task is failing.

+Instance logs should be recorded as soon as a project is created (and instances are created on the platform) to ensure accuracy of other functions, such as recording cost logs and recording instance sizes and prices.

-Instance logs will only be recorded/updated if the project is active.
+Logs will only be recorded/updated if the project is active.

 ### Recording cost logs

 To record the latest instance logs, run:

-`rake cost_logs:record:all[rerun,text,verbose]` or
+`rake cost_logs:record:all[date,rerun,text,verbose]` or
 `rake cost_logs:record:by_project[project_name,date,rerun,text,verbose]` or
 `rake cost_logs:record:range[project_name,start_date,end_date,rerun,text,verbose]`

+`date` can be specified in the format yyyy-mm-dd, or if `latest` is entered, the date for 3 days ago will be used, as this is the most recent date when cost data is (reliably) made available by Azure and AWS.

-When running the `all` task, cost logs will be recorded for the latest date costs are available (3 days ago).
-When running `by_project` you can specify a date, in the format yyyy-mm-dd.
-And when running `range` you can specify a start and and end date (inclusive).
+When running `range` you can specify a start and and end date (inclusive).
 For Azure projects, due to limitations of the Azure APIs, generating logs for a range may take some time (5+ mins per month of data).

 If `rerun` is set to `true`, any existing cost logs will be updated (if any changes).
 If `text` is set to `true`, the result of the task will be printed to the command line.